hospitaljobsin/hospitaljobsin/README.md

 - we can add other tools too, like showing current applications, saved jobs etc

 # TODO- recruiter portal
+- org name should be visible in org detail header (like github). otherwise, user feels like they are lost in an unknown place
 - improve invite detail page UI
 - improve invite email UI
 - invites edge case: